Skip to main content

 Child Life Internship at Renown

-Spring 2026 internship is slated to begin in January and will extend for 15-weeks and successful completion of internship curriculum, learning experiences, and 600 clinical hours.
+Fall 2026 internship is slated to begin in late August and will extend for 15-weeks and successful completion of internship curriculum, learning experiences, and 600 clinical hours.

 How to Apply: